 This album includes the iconic title track which contains lyrics where she asks her mother what it is to be a woman.

-Modestly describing herself as “99% and 1% ” she nevertheless holds both chairs on various recordings of her work released almost annually since 1974 for WATT and ECM.
+Modestly describing herself as “99% composer and 1% pianist” she nevertheless holds both chairs on various recordings of her work released almost annually since 1974 for WATT and ECM.

 Recommended album: 4×4 (2000)